raghunandy/sse-secure-bank/README.md

-# secure-software-modeling
+# secure-software-modeling : sse-secure-bank

-secure-software-modeling
+sse-secure-bank

-Secure Banking is a Template Project for Simple Banking Management System Using JEE infrastructure.
+SSE Secure Banking is a Template Project for Simple Banking Management System Using JEE infrastructure.
 This project is developed for acadamic purpose.

 More details can be found in the documentation:http://goo.gl/KVXyjx